csbg/BioinformaticsPracticals1/Script_UNIX.md

 clear
 ```

 The above file is zipped.
-Let unzip it.
+Now unzip it.
 ```
 gunzip -c Homo_sapiens.GRCh38.cds.all.fa.gz
 # This command will run through the entire file which is very long.
 Press Ctrl+C to stop the command.